 Each emergency visit to the hospital is different, but try and keep calm and keep your child reassured that the doctors and nurses will help them.

-Do you have tips to share with other parents on preparing for hospital?
+Over to you now.
+Do you have tips to share with other parents on preparing a child for hospital?
 Share them in the comments below.